 Though poetry is definitely an avocation for me at this point, I have been writing poetry most of my life.
 Like many writers, I use art to process a difficult upbringing.
 I was born and raised in rural Nevada, a landscape littered with nuclear fallout from above ground atomic testing, violent cowboys, and dysfunctional family systems, including my own.
 This landscape is largely the palette I continue to use in most of my work even though I have lived outside of it for many years now.

 I have my M.F.A. in Poetry from California State University-Fresno.
-My most direct influences are Gailmarie Pahmeier, Corrinne Clegg Hales, Kim Addonizio, Philip Levine, James Galvin, Richard Hugo, Jack Gilbert, and C. L. Rawlins, among many others.
+My most direct influences are Corrinne Clegg Hales, Kobayashi Issa, Philip Levine, James Galvin, Richard Hugo, and Jack Gilbert, among many others.

 Poetry From the Working Class